Abstract

 3. Operational Foundations: Measurement, Simultaneity, and One-Way Light

-3.1 What we actually measure
+3.1 What is actually measured

 No measurement of c uses null proper time along the photon's worldline; that would be $c = dx/d\tau$ with $d\tau = 0$.
-Instead, we compare a distance with an elapsed proper time on an observer's clock.
-For two spatially separated clocks A and B with worldlines $\gamma_A$, $\gamma_B$ and a light path $\lambda$ from A to B, the measured one-way time $t_{AB}$ is the difference in B's proper time between emission and reception, after a synchronization convention has assigned simultaneity between A and B. Two-way measurements are convention-independent; one-way measurements are not, unless we provide an invariant observable.
+Instead, a distance is compared with an elapsed proper time on an observer's clock.
+For two spatially separated clocks A and B with worldlines $\gamma_A$, $\gamma_B$ and a light path $\lambda$ from A to B, the measured one-way time $t_{AB}$ is the difference in B's proper time between emission and reception, after a synchronization convention has assigned simultaneity between A and B. Two-way measurements are convention-independent; one-way measurements are not, unless an invariant observable is provided.

 3.2 The synchronization problem in a dynamical-time background

 Einstein synchronization assumes (i) reciprocity of propagation and (ii) homogeneity of time standards along the path.
 If the rate $d\tau/dt$ varies spatially or directionally, synchronization by light exchange over extended loops becomes path-dependent.
-The proper formalism invokes the congruence $\tilde{u}_\mu$ of observers (clocks) and the null geodesics $k^\mu$ of $\tilde{g}_{\mu\nu}$.
-Define simultaneity as orthogonality to $\tilde{u}_\mu$ (where Frobenius integrability allows it), and define time transport by mapping a proper-time interval at A to B using $\tilde{g}$-null signals.
+The proper formalism invokes the congruence $u_\mu$ of observers (clocks) and the null geodesics $k^\mu$ of $\tilde{g}_{\mu\nu}$.
+Define simultaneity as orthogonality to $u_\mu$ (where Frobenius integrability allows it), and define time transport by mapping a proper-time interval at A to B using $\tilde{g}$-null signals.
 In GR, the non-closure of such transports arises from rotation of the congruence (vorticity) and spacetime curvature (Sagnac/Shapiro); both can be modeled and removed.
 In a dynamical-time geometry with disformal couplings, there is an additional, tiny non-exact contribution to time transport that cannot be removed by coordinate choices: a synchronization holonomy.

 3.3 A convention-independent observable: synchronization holonomy